 In brief, you need to apply grub killer as soon as you see signs of grub damage in your lawn, and then put down a grubworm preventer to prevent grubs from damaging your lawn next season.

-Do I need to apply grub control every year?
+Do I need to apply grub killer every year?

 You don’t need to treat for grubs every year because a preventive pesticide application should kill a majority of the grubs that are likely to cause damage the next year.
 Grubs in your neighbor’s lawn are unlikely to spread to your lawn every year, so only treat when you see the signs of grub damage.